gajus/slonik/.README/QUERY_BUILDING.md

 ```

-In short, `sql.array` should be preferred over `sql.valueList` when the list values is dynamic.
+In short, when the value list length is dynamic then `sql.array` should be preferred over `sql.valueList`.

 ### `sql.tuple`